waveplate/x-formerly-known-as-twitter-irc-bot/README.md

-### > *note: this is an updated version of this repo that bypasses the API, allowing it to read tweets for free, see `old-twitter-irc-bot` for the old bot written in typescript*
+> [!WARNING]
+> this project uses twikit, as you cannot retrieve tweets using the free tier of the API any longer. **this can get you suspended**, which i found out today

-# twitter-irc-bot (0.1.0)
+# twitter-irc-bot (0.1.1)
 this is an irc bot that previews tweets whenever a link to a tweet is posted in a channel

 ![twitter-irc-bot](https://i.imgur.com/cI1rIe8.png)